sphinx-labs/sphinx/specs/sphinx-module-proxy.md

    set `existingContract.myBoolean() == false`, then the deployment will fail.
 * The executor can interact with a contract in the same transaction that it's deployed, which can be an "unfair advantage" for the executor.
-For example, if a deployed contract has an open token airdrop, the executor can deploy the contract then claim the airdropped tokens in the same transaction, before any other account has a chance to claim them.
+For example, if a deployed contract has an open token airdrop, the executor can deploy the contract and claim the airdropped tokens in the same transaction, before any other account has a chance to claim them.

 It's worth reiterating that the Gnosis Safe owners can choose anybody to be an executor, including themselves.